pflin87/droopy/README.md

 ## Callback methods

 #### onChange()
-     Fire only when a value change in droope
+     Fire only when a value change in droopy
 ```javascript
     new DD({
         id: "mis",